The Beginning: Trying to get Pregnant

 We encourage you to research your condition and what the available treatment options are before committing to one.
 You should have access to the treatment success rates for each provider you are considering in order to assess the likelihood that a given treatment will work for you.

 In addition, it is important to select a provider that can deliver the personalized care and support you need.
-To this end, we suggest asking the provider to put you in touch with one or more past patients that can tell you about their experience.
+To this end, we suggest asking the provider to put you in touch with one or more past patients who can tell you about their experience.
 When speaking with these women or couples, ask whether they felt engaged throughout the treatment process and like a member of the team whose input was valued and encouraged.
 This is a core principle of our treatment philosophy at Clear Passage and we find that it is critical for the patient’s success.

 Build a Support Network